Plan Your Trout Fishing Season in NEPA

 The massive, 949-acre Beltzville Lake may be the star of the show at Beltzville State Park in Lehighton, but just beyond the dam, Pohopoco Creek offers almost 30 miles of high-quality trout fishing in Monroe and Carbon Counties.

-Trout season kicks off on April 5, and many anglers will be heading to Pennsylvania’s lakes and streams.
+The 2026 PA Trout season kicks off on April 4, and many anglers will be heading to local lakes and streams.
 We encourage everyone to keep their fishing spots as clean—or even cleaner—than they found them.

 By following these responsible outdoor ethics from our friends at DCNR we can help preserve these natural areas: